-- 5.1 The Government is committed to securing economic growth in order to create jobs and prosperity, building on the country's inherent strengths, and to meeting the twin challenges of global competition and of a low carbon future. - 5.2 A core ambition of the Local Plan is to strengthen the performance of Medway's economy, securing quality jobs in the local area, capitalising on the further and higher education offer, and realising the area's potential as the largest city in Kent, enjoying a strategic location in the Thames Gateway.
+- 5.1 The Government is committed to securing economic growth in order to create jobs and prosperity, building on the country's inherent strengths, and to meeting the twin challenges of global competition and of a low carbon future.
+The planning system must support these ambitions.
+Government has set out its vision for the economy in the Industrial Strategy White Paper, 2017 that seeks to boost the UK's productivity.
+The strategy aims to address disparities in productivity across the country, improve skills, increase innovation and enhance infrastructure and business growth.
+All are relevant to Medway's ambitions set out in the vision and strategic objectives of the Local Plan, Medway 2035, and corporate plans. - 5.2 A core ambition of the Local Plan is to strengthen the performance of Medway's economy, securing quality jobs in the local area, capitalising on the further and higher education offer, and realising the area's potential as the largest city in Kent, enjoying a strategic location in the Thames Gateway.
 Although Medway is a major economic hub in the south east region, it does not perform to its potential.
-It is significantly lagging in its productivity, as measured by Gross Value Added (GVA), residents have lower skills levels than neighbouring areas, and there are high levels of outcommuting. - 5.3 In 2011, Medway had a working population of 126,689 people and 82,800 jobs in the local economy.
-The area's employment profile shares characteristics of neighbouring areas, but the economy has some specialisms in manufacturing and advance Finance and IT businesses are under-represented, compared to enaineerina. regional levels.
-Medway's largest industrial sector is production, accounting for just under 20% of GVA, then public Administration, education and health.
-Medway's production sector is significantly larger than that across the Kent Thames Gateway area (13%) and the United Kingdom (14%).
-In contrast 'business services' at 7% of the Medway economy is significantly smaller than those areas.
-Manufacturing within the broader production sector has showed growth over the last four years following a slump in 2011.
-Manufacturing represents around 11% of the overall economy in Medway, slightly higher than the national level.
+It is significantly lagging in its productivity, as measured by Gross Value Added (GVA), residents have lower skills levels than neighbouring areas, and there are high levels of outcommuting. - In 2016/17, Medway had a working population of 140,30046 people and around 5.3 92,00047 jobs in the local economy.
+This is a slightly higher employment rate than the national average.
+The area's employment profile shares characteristics of neighbouring areas, but the economy has some specialisms in manufacturing and advance engineering.
+However Finance and IT businesses are under-represented, compared to regional levels.
+The 'public administration, education and health' sector contributes the most to Medway's economy overall at just under 22% of output, followed by 'distribution; transport; accommodation and food' at 18%.
+However it is notable that Medway's production and manufacturing sector is significantly larger, at 17%, than the level across the Kent Thames Gateway area (12%) and the UK average of 13%.
+This sector has also shown strong growth in recent years.
+It has expanded by 19% in Medway over the past five years, compared with growth rates of 15% for Kent Thames Gateway and 6% across the UK.
 Ports, wharves and energy infrastructure have built up around the river and estuary.
 Some of these installations are of strategic importance.
-Agriculture is a key industry in the rural area. - 5.4 70% of people who work in Medway live within Medway.
-However, only 51% of Medway's economically active residents work in the area, reflecting high levels of out commuting.
-Many travel to work in Maidstone, Swale and Tonbridge and Malling, and further afield to London. - 5.5 Although the situation is improving, Medway's unemployment rate is higher than the Kent and regional averages.
-There are a relatively low number of the largest employers, low rates of business start-up and survival rates, and a lack of higher value jobs.
-Medway's GVA at £17,038 in 2014, is the lowest in the south east region and 69.2% of the national level. - 5.6 A skilled workforce is critical to a successful economy, and Medway compares poorly with neighbouring areas.
-19% of Medway's workers have achieved the highest level of qualifications, compared to a Kent average of 25%, 26% in Maidstone and 27% in
+Agriculture is a key industry in the rural area, making a significantly higher contribution to the local economy than the national average.